oliver-almaraz/jetson_face_recognition_audible/README.md

 Next, we need to add some **known faces** so that they can be recognized.
 Save one picture of every face with the name of the person on it on a directory (I suggest it be the same directory as the Python script).
 There must be only one face per picture.
 Keep a trace of that directory's path.

-In the Python script, let's create objets for our known faces:
+In the Python script, let's create objects for our known faces:
 ```python
 ############################################
 # ADD PATHS TO JPG OR JPEG IMAGES OF       #